RHIT-CSSE/csse332/ClassMaterials/Exam1Prep/exam1guide.md

 * How to pass parameters to exec functions - don't forget the final null
 * How to combine with fork/wait to run things in background foreground, or just convert one process to another
+* Be sure to check for exec failures - can lead to some weird hard to debug stuff!

 ## Signals

 * Registering handlers
 * Masks
 * Passing extra data to signal handlers (hint globals)
+* Could be fair game but not actually on this exam

 ## IPC

-* Pipes
+* Pipes (exam1)
-* Shared memory using mmap
+* Shared memory using mmap (exam1 makeup)
-* Could be fair game but not actually on this exam

 ## Makefile

-~10 points
+~15 points

 An easy way to get a few points - it's silly to lose these.